 Equipment

-- half-gallon mason jar
+- half-gallon glass mason jar

-- fermenting weight or small ramekin
+- fermenting weight (or small ramekin)

 - rubber band